 Online purchases of Museum admission tickets, event tickets, course registrations and archival scans

 MoMA uses third-party vendors to administer and process your online purchase of admission tickets to the Museum.
-We also work with third-party contractors to process ticketing for certain events or registration for certain courses.
+We also work with third-party contractors to process ticketing or registration for certain events and courses.
 MoMA also uses third-party vendors to process your online purchase of scans from MoMA’s archives.
 MoMA requires its vendors to maintain the security of the information which you provide to them and restricts the vendors from using this information in any way not expressly authorized by MoMA.